LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Baker.md

 ## Spawning

-The Bree-land Baker spawns in bakery, found in Bree-land villages.
+The Bree-land Baker spawns in the bakery, found in Bree-land villages.

 ## Behavior